Visyond/website-hugo/site/content/pricings/pricing-page.md

                 The number of dashboards you can create in each project.
             - limitTitle: Unlimited scenarios
               limitTooltip: >-
                 The number of scenarios you can create in each of your projects.
-            - limitTitle: Unlimited collaborators
-              limitTooltip: >-
-                The number of people you can invite to view or edit each of your projects.
-Each collaborator must have a Visyond account.
           planCardDescription: >-
             If you also want to establish a secure workspace for your team to self-serve on insights, reports and automated workflows.
           planCardTitle: Workflows